Peter Benson (architect)

-Peter Benson (c.1570-1642) was an English-born builder and architect, chiefly remembered for building the Walls of Derry.
+Peter Benson (c.1570–1642) was an English-born builder and architect, chiefly remembered for building the Walls of Derry.

 He was born in London, one of seven children of John and Margaret Benson, and started life as a bricklayer and tiler, before gaining a reputation as an architect.
 He was chosen to build the Walls of Derry in 1614.
 The works were completed in 1619 and cost £10000; in 1624 Benson was still owed a part of his fee for the work, although this did not prevent him from amassing a considerable fortune.
-The walls were so well constructed that they survived the Siege of Derry in 1689, and are still largely intact.
+The walls were so well constructed that they withstood the Siege of Derry in 1689, and are still largely intact today.

 Benson benefited from the Plantation of Ulster, and received several generous grants of lands, mainly at Shraghmiclar, Lifford, County Donegal, where he received 1500 acres, some of which he leased out.
 He also laid out the new town of Stranorlar on his estate and built a manor house there.
 He became a burgess of Derry in 1621 under the new charter, and was Mayor of Derry in 1639.
 He died in the city on 24 August 1642.

 He married firstly Jane Hobson at Barton-upon-Humber, Lincolnshire, in 1597; they had six children.
 He married secondly, in about 1608, Margaret Pateshall and had another four children; she was still living at Stranorlar in 1654.